slint-ui/slint/docs/langref/src/concepts/layouting.md

 When there is extra space in a layout, elements can stretch along the layout axis.
 You can control this stretch factor between the element and its siblings with these properties:

-* `horizontal-stretch`
+-   `horizontal-stretch`
-* `vertical-stretch`
+-   `vertical-stretch`

 A value of `0` means that the element won't stretch at all, unless all siblings also have a stretch factor of `0`.
 In this case all elements stretch equally.

 The default value of these constraint properties may depends on the content of the element.
-If the element doesn#t set a `x` or a `y` property, these constraints are also automatically applied to the parent element.
+If the element's `x` or `y` isn't set, these constraints are also automatically applied to the parent element.
-When using the legacy syntax, only the layout elements apply their constraints to the parent.

 ## Common Properties on Layout Elements

 All layout elements have the following properties in common:

-* `spacing`: This controls the spacing between the children.
+-   `spacing`: This controls the spacing between the children.
-* `padding`: This specifies the padding within the layout, the space between the elements and the border of the layout.
+-   `padding`: This specifies the padding within the layout, the space between the elements and the border of the layout.

 For more fine grained control, the `padding` property can be split into properties for each side of the layout:

-* `padding-left`
+-   `padding-left`
-* `padding-right`
+-   `padding-right`
-* `padding-top`
+-   `padding-top`
-* `padding-bottom`
+-   `padding-bottom`

 ## `VerticalLayout` and `HorizontalLayout`

-The `VerticalLayout` and `HorizontalLayout` elements place elements in a column or a row.
-By default, they will be stretch or shrink so that they take the whole space.
-You can adjust the element's alignmnet as needed.
+The `VerticalLayout` and `HorizontalLayout` elements place their children in a column or a row.
+By default, they stretch or shrink to take the whole space.
+You can adjust the element's alignment as needed.

 The following example places the blue and yellow rectangle in a row and evenly stretched across the 200 logical pixels of `width`: